 And finally, you can always go Undercover Boss style and just spend some time on the front lines.
 CEOs in the show are always astounded at the obvious things destroying the customer experience.
 You will likely find similar opportunities in your own organization that, with a little extra thought and attention, can dramatically improve the customer experience.

-If you are early on in your customer experience transformation journey your focus should be on fixing the breakpoints that consistently destroy the customer experience.
-Then, as you progress on your journey, Customer Journey Mapping becomes a valuable tool to create a differentiated experience.
-Because the goal of transformation is never to be “ok” the goal is to be consistently great.
+If you are early on in your customer experience transformation journey, your focus should be on fixing the breakpoints that consistently destroy the customer experience.
+Then, as you progress on your journey, Customer Journey Mapping becomes a valuable tool to create a differentiated experience, as does customer experience management software.
+Because the goal of transformation is never to be “ok.”
+The goal is to be consistently great.